 This module provides students with an understanding of the economic choices made by consumers, firms and the government, and how these decisions affect the market for a particular good or service.
 It incorporates a study of the theory of demand and supply.
 The module discusses production costs, price determination and supply decisions for individual firms in different market structures.
 Students will have a basic understanding of the economic factors and government initiatives that have an impact on arts business management.

 This module will explore the tools for developing education and outreach programmes to enhance public knowledge and exposure to the arts.
-The module will also develop skills for working with the community to create and conduct arts programmes that enhance social cohesion and address issues within the community.
+It will also develop skills for working with the community to create and conduct arts programmes that enhance social cohesion and address issues within the community.

 This module aims to give an introductory understanding of the history and business of the theatre and dance sectors.
 The genres covered will explore the styles, characteristics, and cultural influences of different eras in both Asian and Western traditions.
 Topics include the production and promotion of both theatre and dance.